AWR 2010: This section outlines key information for all agency workers. It highlights important law changes and new responsibilities for employers.

 Agency Workers Regulations 2010 also apply to those who are pregnant.
 Expectant mothers can take paid time off for antenatal appointments during a working assignment.
 This would apply after completing the qualifying period.

-As a rule, the twelve (12) week qualifying period starts from the 1st of October 2011.
+Note: a rule, the twelve (12) week qualifying period starts from the 1st of October 2011.
 It applies for agency workers already on an assignment when the new entitlements came to force.